ChaosLabsInc/dydx-cli/README.md

 ## Private API:

-<a href="https://docs.dYdX.exchange/?typescript#private-http-api" target="_blank">Private API </a> requires authentication, see Authentication section beefore the first use.
+<a href="https://docs.dYdX.exchange/?typescript#private-http-api" target="_blank">Private API </a> requires API authentication, see Authentication section beefore the first use.
 In addition, using the Prviate API requires that the user will finish onboarding through the UI first for it work.
 If your API requests fail with `API key not found` - that means the onboarding proccess is not done.
 Finished the onboarding to dYdX here <a href="https://trade.dYdX.exchange/portfolio/overview" target="_blank">Private API </a>